fishdan/wikisearch/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-WikiSearch turns links pointing to `wikisearch` into live Wikipedia searches using the link text.
+LinkMaker turns links pointing to `linkmaker` into live Wikipedia searches using the link text.

 == Description ==

-WikiSearch lets editors create Wikipedia links without leaving the editor.
-Link any text to `wikisearch` (no protocol) and the plugin automatically points the front-end link to the matching article on Wikipedia.
+LinkMaker lets editors create Wikipedia links without leaving the editor.
+Link any text to `linkmaker` (no protocol) and the plugin automatically points the front-end link to the matching article on Wikipedia.
 It ships with lightweight JavaScript and CSS that only runs on the front-end when needed.

 * Gutenberg-friendly workflow
 * Zero configuration